schoolofmarkets/schoolofmarkets.github.io/courses.md

   caption: ''
 - template: hero-banner-w-image
   block: hero-3
-  headline: Sounds good.
-But, What's the Price?<br><strong>₹ 999!</strong>
+  headline: Too good to be true?
+Here is something that you'd find harder beleving.
+All this for <br><strong>₹ 4999!</strong>
   content: Not a penny more.
-Too good to believe?
-Here's something that would blow
-    your mind even further!
-We'd also give you guys exclusive content every month!
+Not a paise of continued support fees, not a paise extra for calls.
+We won't give calls, but, give you enough knowledge, for you to generate calls.
-    All for a one-time fee of ₹999!<br>Are you <strong>Still waiting</strong>?
+    This is the best deal in the history of mankind.<br>Wait... are you <strong>Still waiting</strong>?
   cta:
     enabled: true
     url: https://rzp.io/l/trading101